-Why You Need to Know What Kind of Truck Hit You
+Why You Need to Know What Type of Truck Caused Your Virginia Truck Accident

-Knowing whether the vehicle is designated as a commercial truck or not is a crucial first step for your attorney to thoroughly investigate the root cause of the collision.
+Knowing whether the vehicle is designated as a commercial truck or not is a crucial first step for your Virginia truck accident lawyer to thoroughly investigate the root cause of the collision.
 The specific at-fault party who is liable for your damages isn't always the person you first suspect and can vary depending on the information found during that investigation.

 While the wreck might have occurred because of drowsy driving after a logbook violation, some crashes involving commercial trucks may not have been caused by the driver at all.
 For instance, there are situations when commercial trucking companies use a third-party loading crew that didn't even distribute the weight, allowing unbalanced cargo to shift and topple the trailer during a trip.